Resolving “Outlook Mailbox Full” Issue: The Ultimate Guide

 We’ll walk you through several basic and advanced Microsoft Outlook tips for returning storage space to your mailbox.
 For Outlook on your desktop, the web, and your account in Clean Mail, you’ll be back in business with emails flowing in just minutes.

-Fix Full Storage in Outlook on the Desktop
+Fix full storage in Outlook on the desktop

 If your preferred method for using Outlook is the desktop application, you can use the built-in Outlook mailbox cleanup tool.